 Can a Pressure Cooker Be Used as a Crock-Pot?

 Can a pressure cooker be used as a crockpot?
 Yes, you can use a pressure cooker like a crockpot.
-However, the food cooks differently than what it does inside of a crockpot.
+However, the food cooks differently than what it does inside a crockpot.
 You don’t get as much heat distribution with a pressure cooker because it cooks the food with the steam trapped inside.

-Before you get started with a pressure cooker used as a crockpot, let’s cover a few things you need to know before getting choosing a recipe.
+Before you get started with a pressure cooker used as a crockpot, let’s cover a few things you need to know before choosing a recipe.
 Keep reading to learn more.

 Use the Right Lid